The Best Thai Chicken Coconut Curry Soup Recipe

 FAQ'S:

-Absolutely!
-Simply replace the chicken with tofu or additional vegetables and use vegetable broth instead of chicken broth.
+Yes!
+Swap the chicken for tofu or extra vegetables and use vegetable broth instead of chicken broth.

-Yes, you can freeze the soup without the noodles.
-When you’re ready to eat, reheat the soup and add freshly cooked noodles.
+Yes, but freeze it without the noodles.
+When ready to eat, thaw, reheat, and add freshly cooked noodles.

 What to serve with Chicken Coconut Red Curry Soup?